getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 To import a module, unsurprisingly you use the `import` statement.
 Just as `export` has several nuanced variations, so does `import`, so spend plenty of time considering the following issues and experimenting with your options.

-If you want to import certain specific named members of a module's API into your top-level scope namespace, you use this syntax:
+If you want to import certain specific named members of a module's API into your top-level scope, you use this syntax:

 ```js
 import { foo, bar, baz } from "foo";